randombits-dev/randombits/src/content/standard-notes/extensions-list.md

 ---
+title: "Plugin Demos"
-title: "Standard Notes Plugin Demos"
+metaTitle: "Standard Notes Plugin Demos"
 desc: "A collection of plugins and themes for Standard Notes"
 order: 5
 ---